EDavies2020/GFRecipes_MS3/README.md

 The deployed site is now available and should automatically update whenever changes are pushed to the GitHub repository. <br>
 <br>
-When you log back into Heroku you can simply launch your app from your desktop view by selecting the 'Open App' button in the top right hand corner
+When you log back into Heroku you can simply launch your app from your desktop view by selecting the 'Open App' button in the top right hand corner.

 [ Back to Table of Contents](#home)